 - you are pregnant or intend to become pregnant

 Related medicines, NSAIDs, have been associated with reversible infertility in some women.

 Use of NSAIDs in early pregnancy can increase the risk of spontaneous abortion.

 There is no information on the use of CELECOXIB SANDOZ during pregnancy.

-CELECOXIB SANDOZ may affect your developing baby if taken in the last 3 months of pregnancy.
+CELECOXIB SANDOZ may affect your developing baby if taken during pregnancy.